helidon-io/helidon/docs/se/openapi/openapi-ui.md

     With this configuration, the UI responds at `/my-ui` regardless of the path for OpenAPI itself.

-The SmallRye OpenAPI UI component accepts several options, but they are of minimal use to application developers and they must be passed to the SmallRye UI code programmatically.
+The SmallRye OpenAPI UI component accepts several options, but they are of minimal use to application developers, and they must be passed to the SmallRye UI code programmatically.
 Helidon allows you to specify these values using configuration in the `server.features.openapi.services.ui.options` section.
 Helidon then passes the corresponding options to SmallRye for you.
-To configure any of these settings, use the enum values—​they are all lower case—​declared in the SmallRye [`Option.java`][option-java] class as the keys in your Helidon configuration.
+To configure any of these settings, use the enum values they are all lower case declared in the SmallRye [`Option.java`][option-java] class as the keys in your Helidon configuration.